Battle in Me

-"Battle in Me" is a song from alternative rock band Garbage's fifth studio album Not Your Kind of People, and was released as the lead single to promote the album in United Kingdom.
-"Battle in Me" preceded the band's underplayed headliner concert in London and served as the band's Record Store Day 2012 release in the United Kingdom and Europe.
+"Battle in Me" is a song from rock band Garbage, serving as the lead single from its fifth studio album Not Your Kind of People.
+It was released on March 28, 2012 to promote the album in United Kingdom.
+"Battle in Me" preceded the band's underplayed headliner concert in London, and served as the band's Record Store Day 2012 release in Europe, marking the band's return after a 7-year hiatus.
+It showcases their signature blend of alternative rock, post-grunge, and industrial rock elements.

+The song received positive reviews from critics, who praised its energetic composition and the band's return to their classic sound.
+Garbage promoted "Battle in Me" through live performances, including a notable appearance on The Late Show with David Letterman on March 19, 2013.